teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 ## Notification of absence

-You must notify a director by phone personally or through a relative or friend, as soon as possible on your first day of absence.
+You must notify your line manager by phone personally or through a relative or friend, as soon as possible on your first day of absence.
 If a relative or friend makes contact because you are unable to do so, you should personally make contact as soon as you are able.

 It is your responsibility to also keep your chapter lead informed of the reason for absence, possible length of absence and likely return date.